mitchell-merry/livesplit-zdoom/README.md

 cargo b --release
 ```

-The autosplitters is then available at:
+The autosplitters are then available at:
 ```
-target/wasm32-wasi/release/<name>.wasm
+target/wasm32-wasip1/release/<name>.wasm
 ```

 Make sure to look into the [API documentation](https://livesplit.org/asr/asr/) for the `asr` crate.